How does the Viltrox 85mm f1.8 e-mount lens perform compared to an over-40-year-old Nikkor Ai 85mm classic lens and a modern Sony zoom lens?

-As you can see in the exposure information in the yellow text on top left of each photo,
+As you can see in the exposure information in the green text at the top left of each photo,

 the Sony lens needs 1/800s for a correct exposure while for the Viltrox lens 1/1600s is enough time.
-The Nikkor 85mm f2 lens is a even faster lens with 1/2000s, but the photo comes out a little bit darker.
+The Nikkor 85mm f2 lens is even faster at 1/2000s, but the photo comes out a little bit darker.

-This means, that the Viltrox lens transmitts twice amount of light compared to the Sony zoom lens at the same lens aperture f5.6, or has approx. one aperture stop faster
+This means, that the Viltrox lens transmits twice the amount of light compared to the Sony zoom lens at the same lens aperture f5.6, or has approx. one aperture stop faster

 T-stop than the Sony lens.